President, Jann Paulovitz

 He was elected to Borough Council in 2008 and serves on the Health, Safety, and Welfare Committee.
 He is a member of the Quakertown Lions Club.

-Lynda has been a Quakertown resident her whole life.
+Lynda is a life-long Quakertown resident.
 She and her Yorkshire terrier, Abby, are inseparable.
-She was an Art Teacher in the Quakertown School District for 32 years, and retired in 1996.
-Lynda is an active and long-term member of the Quakertown Lions Club, coordinating the yearly bingo games that everyone enjoys!
-She is also a member of the Community Day committee for the yearly 4th of July celebration.
+For 32 years she was an art teacher in the Quakertown Community School District, retiring in 1996.
+Lynda is an active and long-term member of the Quakertown Lions Club, coordinating the yearly bingo games that everyone enjoys.
+She is also a member of the Quakertown Community Day committee for the yearly 4th of July celebration.